fee1-dead/flow.rs/README.md

 may be added in the near future.

-secp256k1 signing is provided by the `secp256k1` crate, which is an FFI wrapper around [libsecp256k1], a C library by Pieter Wuille that is used in many bitcoin projects.
+secp256k1 signing is provided by the `secp256k1` crate, which is an FFI wrapper around [libsecp256k1], a C library by Pieter Wuille that is used in many projects.

 sha3 hashing is provided by the [`tiny-keccak`] crate, which claims to have [better performance] than another crate by `RustCrypto`.